442d Fighter Wing Public Affairs Airman aims high: A journey to becoming an officer in the United States Air Force

 |0

-This work, 442d Fighter Wing Public Affairs Airman aims high: A journey to becoming an officer in the United States Air Force [Image 5 of 5], by SSgt Kristin Cerri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 442d Fighter Wing Public Affairs Airman aims high: A journey to becoming an officer in the United States Air Force, by SSgt Kristin Cerri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-442d Fighter Wing Public Affairs Airman aims high: A journey to becoming an officer in the United States Air Force

 LEAVE A COMMENT